raspberrypilearning/rock-band/en/index.md

 ![screenshot](images/band-drum-sound.png)

 + Can you also get the drum to make a sound when the spacebar is pressed?
-You'll need to use this `event` {.blockevents} block:
+You'll need to use this `event` block:

 ```blocks
 	when [space v] key pressed